Medically reviewed by Drugs.com. Last updated on Sep 27, 2022.

 Bullous pemphigoid (BUL-us PEM-fih-goid) is a rare skin condition that causes large, fluid-filled blisters.
-The blisters develop on areas of skin that often flex — such as the lower abdomen, upper thighs or armpits.
-Bullous pemphigoid is most common in people older than age 60.
+They develop on areas of skin that often flex — such as the lower abdomen, upper thighs or armpits.
+Bullous pemphigoid is most common in older adults.

 Bullous pemphigoid occurs when your immune system attacks a thin layer of tissue below your outer layer of skin.
 The reason for this abnormal immune response is unknown, although it sometimes can be triggered by taking certain medications.

-Treatment usually includes medications, such as prednisone, and other drugs that suppress the immune system.
+Bullous pemphigoid often goes away on its own in a few months, but may take as many as five years to resolve.
+Treatment usually helps heal the blisters and ease any itching.
+It may include corticosteroid medications, such as prednisone, and other drugs that suppress the immune system.
 Bullous pemphigoid can be life-threatening, especially for older people who are already in poor health.

 People with bullous pemphigoid may develop multiple blisters.
 When the blisters rupture, they leave a sore that typically heals without scarring.

 The signs and symptoms of bullous pemphigoid may include:

 - Itching skin, weeks or months before blisters form

 - Large blisters that don't easily rupture when touched, often along creases or folds in the skin

 - Skin around the blisters that is normal, reddish or darker than normal